SkygearIO/skygear-doc/content/quickstart/ios.md

             return;
         }

-        // Create the table "test" and the record "Hello world" SKYRecord *test = [SKYRecord recordWithRecordType:@"test"];
+        // Create Record Type "test" and put "Hello world" as value of key "content"
+        // Advanced: Skygear Server will create a table "test" and appropriate
+        //           columns in PostgreSQL in Development mode.
+        SKYRecord *test = [SKYRecord recordWithRecordType:@"test"];
         test[@"content"] = @"Hello world";